rjhilgefort/.hammerspoon/README.md

 @rjhilgefort's Hammerspoon configuration
 ========================================

 This is not your mama's standard .hammerspoon.
 I'm still fleshing out configuration strategies and features.
 Check back later for a pretty document (or poke around the source).
+Be sure to check out the Wiki for examples and what not.

 Installation